Dean Austin

-Dean Barry Austin (born 26 April 1970) is an English football manager and former professional player who is head of recruitment at Coventry City.
+Dean Barry Austin (born 26 April 1970) is an English football manager and former professional player who is the sporting director at Coventry City.

 As a player, he was a defender who notably played in the Premier League for Tottenham Hotspur, making 124 appearances for the club over a six-year spell.
 He also notably played in the Football League for Crystal Palace where he made the most appearances of his career.
 He would also play professionally for Southend United and at non-league level for St Albans City and Woking.

 Following retirement, he became manager of Farnborough Town, and then went on to hold coaching roles at Southend United, Watford, Reading, Crystal Palace, Bolton Wanderers and Notts County.
 In April 2018, Austin was appointed manager of Northampton Town, initially in a caretaker capacity, but was dismissed in September of the same year.

 Playing career

 Early career

 At the age of 12, Austin managed to get on the Watford books and also played for Sunday League side Forest United.
 At the age of 17, he came back to Watford and played for the under-18s.
 He then joined non-league side St Albans City.